CLARIN-IS Repository

 Tools and models

-The tokenizer Tokenizer divides input texts into sentences and tokens (words and punctuation).
+The Tokenizer divides input texts into sentences and tokens (words and punctuation).

 The grammatical taggers ABL-tagger and CombiTagger tag each token in a text with a text string that designates word class as well as e.g. case, gender, tense and so on.
 ABL-tagger is the most commonly used tagger for Icelandic texts and provides the most accurate results.
 Named entity recognition (NER) means that words such as names for people, places and companies are tagged specifically in the input text.
 The repository contains two named entity recognition models (Icelandic NER API - Ensemble model and Icelandic NER API - ELECTRA-base model).